taichi-dev/taichi/docs/dev_install.rst

 This installation guide works for Ubuntu 16.04+ and OS X 10.14+.
 For precise build instructions on Windows, please check out `appveyor.yml <https://github.com/taichi-dev/taichi/blob/master/appveyor.yml>`_, which does basically the same thing as the following instructions.

+Note that on Linux/OS X, ``clang`` is the only supported compiler for compiling the Taichi compiler.
+On Windows only MSVC supported.

 - Make sure you are using Python 3.6/3.7/3.8
 - Execute